liuning0820/python-toolbox/README.md

 ### Example Tools

 - `cidr_calculator.py`: Calculate CIDR notation, network/broadcast address, and IP range for a given IP and subnet mask.
-- `get_ip.py`: Fetch your public IP address using an online service.
+- `get_ip.py`: Fetch your public IP address using an online service.python get_pdf_meta.py -F your_file.pdf
+- `get_pdf_meta.py`: Extract metadata from a PDF file, such as title, author, and creation date.
 ### Usage

 Run any tool directly with Python, for example: